access-ci-org/Basic_Cluster/README.md

 Simple playbooks to install OpenHPC version 1.0 using Ansible.

+See the doc/README.md for a tutorial on using these scripts in a VirtualBox environment.

 The Ansible layout is fairly simple, using a series of roles for different parts of the installation process.

 This will get you to the point of a working slurm installation across your cluster.
 It does not